rht-labs/ubiquitous-journey/README.md

 ![argocd-ui](docs/images/argocd-uj.png)

-You can set `enabled: true` on all of the application definitions in the `values-*.yaml` file if you want to deploy everything 🧨 .... 💥
+You can set `enabled: true` on all of the application definitions in the `values-*.yaml` files if you want to deploy everything 🧨 .... 💥

 Fork the repo and make your changes in the fork if you wish to GitOp enable things.
 Update the `source` in values.yaml to make sure ArgoCD is pulling from the correct source repo (your fork).
 If you've already forked the repo and want to deploy quickly you can also run: